Requesting an Appointment

 Patients or their physicians also may request an appointment by email, phone or fax.
 Patients in the United Kingdom may contact the Mayo Clinic Healthcare clinic in London.
-For patients in Canada, Ecuador, Guatemala, Colombia and Mexico, Mayo Clinic offers additional appointment assistance through an experienced local contact.
+For patients in Canada, Ecuador, Central America, Colombia and Mexico, Mayo Clinic offers additional appointment assistance through an experienced local contact.

 Arabic-speaking representatives are available 9 a.m. to 6 p.m.
 UTC + 4, Sunday through Thursday.

 Mandarin-speaking representatives are available 8 a.m. to 5 p.m.
 GMT + 8, Monday through Friday.